ZackCode/datasci_workshop/init_idea/Idea1_CrimeInSaskatoon.md

 Given data sets on crime, population from 2003 to 2015,
 1. Conduct a summary of crime data for communities
 2. Try to identify the factors leading to high crime rate for most common crime types.
-## Pos and Cons
+## Questions
-Cons: The record is only consistent with criminal record and population.
+The record is only consistent with criminal record and population.
 For other records, some years are missing